-The mass engagement component of spiritual leadership as perceived in this article is everyone’s obligation to lead by personal example – to cultivate and to genuinely express one’s cherished values in ways and things that conduce to the greater good and that therefore inspire others to emulate.
+The mass engagement component of spiritual leadership as perceived in this article is everyone’s obligation to lead by personal example.
+To cultivate and to genuinely express one’s cherished values in ways and things that conduce to the greater good.
+Thus inspiring others to emulate.

-Central to Noüy’s admonition is everyone’s twin obligations: First, to personally cultivate life-enriching, ecologically-sustaining ideals and values.
-Second, to live out those virtues in one’s sphere of life, and in ways that inspire and edify the people whose lives one touches.
-In this regard, General Napoleon’s advice is pertinent: To exemplify one’s virtues so genuinely and so publicly or conspicuously that good men and women are eager to emulate or follow; while others are abashed to contradict or do otherwise.
+Central to Noüy’s admonition is everyone’s twin obligations.
+The first obligation is to personally cultivate life-enriching, ecologically-sustaining ideals and values.
+The second obligation is to live out those virtues in one’s sphere of life, inspiring and edifying the people one touches.
+General Napoleon’s advice is relevant to this regard, urging individuals to exemplify their virtues so genuinely and publicly that all people are eager to follow, while others are abashed to contradict.

 Finally, Albert Einstein has two sobering messages to those scientists who seek to make love disappear in the name of scientific progress and render moral values irrelevant in public, business, and professional life.
 First, not everything that counts can be counted, and not everything that can be counted counts.
 Second, Einstein emphasizes that humans are part of a whole called the “Universe”.
 He contended the human experience is an optical delusion of consciousness.
 A consciousness that restricts people to their desires and affections for a few individuals nearest to them.
 The task must be to free ourselves from this prison.
 We can do this by expanding our circles of compassion to embrace all living creatures and nature’s entirety in its beauty.